-Years ago, I became engrossed in a long article about an unsolved murder in Kansas City, Missouri, and years would pass before I learned more about the victim and the details surrounding the crime.
-One afternoon, I stumbled on a blog detailing facts about a "Dorothy" Welsh which happened to be the same person I had been searching, but the first name in the blog was incorrect.
-There was some speculation as to the possibility that Dorothy had been murdered by the same person who killed Elizabeth Short (otherwise known as the Black Dahlia).
+Over a decade ago, I became engrossed in an article about an unsolved murder in Kansas City, Missouri.
+One afternoon, I stumbled on a blog detailing facts about a "Dorothy" Welsh who happened to be the same person I was researching, but the first name of "Dorothy" I believed was incorrect.
+In this blog, there was speculation as to the possibility that Dorothy had been murdered by the same person who killed Elizabeth Short (also known as the Black Dahlia).
 I became even more intrigued.
-As the blog continued, I was convinced the crime involving Dorothy Welsh was actually the one about Leila Welsh.
+As the blog continued, I was convinced the crime involving Dorothy Welsh was actually the one about Leila Adele Welsh.

 - Maureen Walsh: 10 Grisly Unsolved Murders (PHOTOS)

 And as if the more than half a million real-life murders a year around the globe (some 17,000 in 2010 in the United States alone) somehow constituted a lack of violent death, fiction novels add a never-ending supply of made-up stories of murder

 It was 1941.
 Worldly news dominates the war in Europe and before the close of the year, Pearl Harbor is attacked and the decision of the United States to remain neutral would change with the declaration of war on Japan.
 Then-President Franklin D. Roosevelt signed the GI Bill of Rights.
 The pleas for arms by Winston Churchill of England are delivered and soon Adolph Hitler would take complete command over the German Army.